 Submit a Pull Request¶

-git remote add upstream [url to tvm repo] git fetch upstream git rebase upstream/master
+git remote add upstream [url to tvm repo] git fetch upstream git rebase upstream/main

-# Run clang-format check for all the files that changed since upstream/master docker/bash.sh tvmai/ci-lint ./tests/lint/git-clang-format.sh upstream/master
+# Run clang-format check for all the files that changed since upstream/main docker/bash.sh ci_lint ./tests/lint/git-clang-format.sh --rev upstream/main

 Add test-cases to cover the new features or bugfix the patch introduces.

-Document the code you wrote, see more at Write Document and Tutorials
+Document the code you wrote, see more at Documentation

-Send the pull request and fix the problems reported by automatic checks.
+Create a pull request and fix the problems reported by CI checks.

-Request code reviews from other contributors and improves your patch according to feedbacks.
+Request code reviews from other contributors and improve your patch according to their reviews by

 To get your code reviewed quickly, we encourage you to help review others’ code so they can do the favor in return.